imrand-dev/art-of-readable-code/chapters/11-one-task-at-a-time.md

 In particular, this code switches back and forth between different tasks.
 Here are the different tasks interleaved throughout the code:

-1. Using `"unknown"` as the default value for each key
+1. Using `unknown` as the default value for each key
 2. Detecting whether members of `HttpDownload` are missing
 3. Extracting the value and converting it to a string
 4. Updating `counts[]`